 Both dried and fresh forms of apricots are easy, quick, tempting snacks.
 People may include apricots in their diet in several ways, like by:

-- including in desserts such as cakes, or pastries
+- Including desserts such as cakes, or pastries

 As apricots are sweet and tart, they may replace plums or peaches in many recipes.

 Both dry and fresh types of apricots are extensively available.
-People may consume these on their own or include them in favourite sides, dishes, or desserts.
+People may consume these on their own or include them in favorite sides, dishes, or desserts.

 Intake of More Apricots (Khumani)